shralpmeister/shralptide2/README.md

 Hardware and operating system requirements
 ------------------------------------------

-ShralpTide2 can be run only on an Apple iPhone or iPhone simulator.
+ShralpTide2 can be run only on an Apple iOS or Apple Watch devices or simulators.
-The iPhone simulator requires an Intel-based Mac running Mac OS X 10.5 or newer.
+An iPhone simulator requires an Intel-based Mac running Mac OS X 10.5 or newer.
 It can be obtained free of charge from Apple as part of the iPhone SDK at http://developer.apple.com/iphone.
 Registration is required.